 Chromebooks have come a long way in recent years.
-Though there are still plenty of fantastic, affordable student version on the market, thanks to advances in Google’s Chrome OS there are also plenty of top end Chromebooks with cutting edge hardware, purpose built for power users.
+Though there are still plenty of fantastic, affordable student versions on the market, thanks to advances in Google’s Chrome OS there are also plenty of top end Chromebooks with cutting edge hardware, purpose built for more demanding users.

-The most recent to be unveiled is the Google Pixel Slate convertible.
-Featuring an iPad Pro/ Surface Pro like design and being offered in a variety of price points, the Pixel Slate looks like it could be the Chrome OS convertible of the year – though until we review it we can’t confirm this.
+The most recent to hit shelves is the Google Pixel Slate convertible.
+Coming on like the Chrome OS answer to the iPad Pro or Surface Pro 6 like design and being offered in a variety of price points, the Pixel Slate looks like it could be the Chrome OS convertible of the year – though until we review it we can’t confirm this.

 Before that we say some other great looking Chromebooks from the likes of Dell, Lenovo and Acer, get announced.
 While this variety is awesome, it can make know which Chromebook is best for your specific needs pretty tricky.
 Luckily we’re here to help.